dmerejkowsky/blog/content/en/post/0103-i-am-a-rusty-frog.md

 Let's talk about the former.
 It's a command-line tool that takes two actions, `add`  and `list`.
 Here's how it works:

-* `cmd-history add` takes one parameter and adds it to a "database" in `~/.local/share/dm-tools/commands-history`.
+* `cmd-history add` takes one parameter and adds it to a "database" in `~/.local/share/bwataout/commands-history`.
 The database is just a file with one command per line.
 * `cmd-history list` simply dumps the contents of the database to `stdout`.
 * Then,  there's a `zsh` hook to run right after a command has been read and is about to be executed.
 In the hook, `cmd-history add` is called with the text of the last command.
 * Finally, `zsh` is configured so that when `ctrl-r` is pressed, the output of `cmd-history list` is piped through `fzf` and then the selected command is run.

 I use a similar program called `cwd-history` that does exactly the same thing but for the working directories.
 It runs in another zsh hook called `chpwd`, and is triggered by typing the command `z`[^1].

-There are a few specificities like making sure the entries are not duplicated or ensuring that every symlink in the added path is resolved, but we'll get to that later.
+There are a few specifics like making sure the entries are not duplicated or ensuring that every symlink in the added path is resolved, but we'll get to that later.

 # Part 2: RIR